garrandall/popular-music-data/tracks/callin--me-lil--zane-112.md

 Got dough and had to switch plans
 Trouble still don't stop
-The freeway getting chased by some bad bitches wanting autographed pictures (oohh)
+The freeway getting chased by some bad bitches wanting autographed pictures (oh)
 They want my name tattooed on them thinkin for a minute hit that ass make a move on them Hey!
 Hennessey with the chardonnay, mix it
 I put the trees in the ??, twist it (whooaa yeah)